OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 	![Manual Webhook](http://i.imgur.com/vV8FKeD.png)

-6. Accept the Captcha and click the Launch Request button.
+6. Accept the Captcha and click the **Launch Request** button.
 You should get a confirmation screen that looks similar to the following.

 	![Webhook Manual Confirmation](http://i.imgur.com/LjEi7m6.png)

 7. Go back to your Office 365 Group.
-Review the connector card message in the Group inbox that was sent using the incoming webhook
+Review the connector card message in the Group inbox that was sent using the incoming webhook.

-8. Optional: change the JSON card format to further customize the layout, buttons & colors.
-For e.g. under potential actions, rename the button or change the target URL
+8. Optional: Change the JSON card format to further customize the layout, buttons, and colors.
+For example, under potential actions, rename the button or change the target URL.

-9. To learn more about the connector card format, visit https://dev.outlook.com/Connectors/GetStarted
+9. To learn more about the connector card format, visit https://dev.outlook.com/Connectors/GetStarted.

 Sample Connector Card Message JSON Payload